zarkobabic/Microjava-compiler/README.md

 ## Documentation

-### Appendix A: MicroJava Programming Language
+## Appendix A: MicroJava Programming Language

-This appendix describes the MikroJava programming language.
+This appendix describes the MicroJava programming language.
 Microjava is similar to Java but much simpler.

-#### A.1 General Features of the Language
+## A.1 General Features of the Language

 - A MikroJava program starts with a keyword `program` and has static fields, static methods, and inner classes that can be used as (user) data types.
 - The main method of a MikroJava program is always called `main()`.
 When a MikroJava program is called, that method is executed.